-been the spearhead of so much industrial trouble during the last And in a Bulletin last summer the Economic League, employers' intelligence organiza- crats of labor move to the right gram is in the hands of people tion: "The Trotskyist record in they lash out with redoubled recent months is a wholly de- force against the left.
-The British structive one.
-They sought to bureaucrats led the labor moveprolong the official London bus ment to defeat in the recent elecstrike, they captured the leadership of the last unofficial dock trial battle with the employers; chev make startling admission order. of some of Stalin's crimes.
-Bus cialist on government payroll. candidates in New York City Workers in Poznan, Poland, and other elections.
-Khrushchev uprising.
+Marxist left wing in the unions around the Socialist Labor League, are in the thick of batin England, however, is that the tles of the British working of the Economic League, employers' 'intelligence' organizaecent months is a wholly deion: "The Trotskyist record in they lash out with redoubled less veteran's pension.
+Racist tional Guard to keep nine Negro lynched in Mississippi. mobs keep Autherine Lucy from children out of Little Rock high chev make startling admission order. of some of Stalin's crimes.
+Bus Kommunist, Kremlin magaboycott begins in Tallahassee, zine, attacks Daily Worker ed- Text of Khrushchev's speech tion wishing to de-Stalinize the on Stalin's crimes becomes American Communist party. available - printed in full by USSR launches first earth satelback; becomes only avowed so- tional Guardian endorses SWP year. cialist on government payroll. candidates in New York City Workers in Poznan, Poland, and other elections.
+Khrushchev stage three-day general-strike purges Gen. Zhukov from "col-uprising.
 Stalinist bureaucrats lective" leadership.
-Unemploy- After one-year shut-down, Little slowly abandon original charges ment mounts in America.
-New Rock high schools open with Advertisement Book Service Rare and out-of-print books and pamphlets.
+Unemploy- Advertisement Book Service Rare and out-of-print books and pamphlets.
 If not readily available, we will search for them.
 We can also supply you with any current book that socialists put on their "must" list.
-Our speciality: the works of Marx, Engels, Lenin and Trotsky Catalog sent on request.
+Our speciality: the works of Marx, Engels, Lenin and Trotsky.
+Catalog sent on request.